mlavin/django-ad-code/README.rst

 Installation
 --------------------------------------

-django-ad-code requires Django >= 1.3 and Python >= 2.6.
+django-ad-code requires Django >= 1.4.2 and Python >= 2.6.
 Starting with version
-0.4 there is experimental support for Python >= 3.2.
-Using Python 3 requires
+0.4 there is support for Python >= 3.2.
+Using Python 3 requires using Django >= 1.5.
-using the lastest Django in-development version 1.5dev.

 To install from PyPi::